T4puSD/YoutubeDownloader/README.md

 # YoutubeDownloader
 Download audio or video from YouTube.

+## How to configure the python environement
+To ensure every dependency of for this project is installed in ur local system.
+First go to the downloaded directory where this repo is located and run `pip3 install -r requirements.txt` command in the console.
+This will install every dependency needed for the project.

 ## How to use CLI version
 Every command follows this pattern:
 `python [scriptname.py] [options] [parameter if needed]`